nicolasbock/filechooser/docs/design_goals.rst

   - |check_| Select `N` random pictures from multiple folders
   - |check_| The selection is recursive
   - |check_| When selected the pictures are copied into a specific file path.
-  - The highest order folder is picked for selection
   - More than one folder can be picked for selection
   - Several different frame categories combinations exist, e.g. `a`, `b`, `c`, `d`.
 Frame categories may be combined with each other,